A new description of motion of the Fermionic SO(2N+2) top in the classical limit under the quasi-anticommutation relation approximation: Abstract

 \section{Abstract}

-0.4cm Boson images of fermion $SO(2N \!\!+\!\!
-1)$ Lie operators are given together with those of $SO(2N \!+\!
+$\!\!\!\!$The boson images of fermion $SO(2N \!\!+\!\!
+1)$ Lie operators have been given together with those of $SO(2N \!+\!
 2)$ ones.
 The $SO(2N \!\!+\!\!
-1)$ Lie operators are generators of rotation in the $2N \!\!+\!\!
-1$ dimensional Euclidian space.
-Images of the fermion annihilation-creation operators must satisy canonical anti-commutation relations, when they operate on a spinor subspace.
+1)$ Lie operators are generators of rotation in the $(2N \!\!+\!\!
+1)$-dimensional Euclidian space ($N$: number of single-particle states of the fermions).
+The images of fermion annihilation-creation operators must satisfy the canonical anti-commutation relations, when they operate on a spinor subspace.
 In the regular representation space we use a boson Hamiltonian with Lagrange multipliers to select out the spinor subspace.
+Based on these facts, a new description of a fermionic $SO(2N \!+\!
+2)$ top is proposed.
 From the Heisenberg equations of motions for the boson operators, we get the $SO(2N \!+\!
 1)$ self-consistent field (SCF) Hartree-Bogoliubov (HB) equation for the classical stationary motion of the fermion top.
 Decomposing an $SO(2N \!\!+\!\!
 1)$ matrix into matrices describing paired and unpaired modes of fermions, we obtain a new form of the $SO(2N \!\!+\!\!
 1)$ SCF equation with respect to the paired-mode amplitudes.
-To demonstrate the effectiveness of the present approach based on the bosonization theory, particularly in the middle of this paper, the extended HB eigenvalue equation is applied to a superconducting toy-model which consists of a separable particle-hole type interaction plus a simple BCS type interaction.
-It can be solved to reach an interesting and exciting solution which is not found in the traditional HB eigenvalue equation.
-A determination of the Lagrange multipliers is proposed in the classical limit by using the quasi anti-commutation-relation approximation.
-0.3cm $Keywords$: Fermion $SO(2N \!\!+\!\!
-1)$ Lie operators; Fermion top; Extended Hartree-Bogoliubov theory;
+To demonstrate the effectiveness of the new description based on the bosonization theory, the extended HB eigenvalue equation is applied to a superconducting toy-model which consists of a particle-hole plus BCS type interaction.
+It is solved to reach an interesting and exciting solution which is not found in the traditional HB eigenvalue equation, due to the unpaired-mode effects.
+To complete the new description, the Lagrange multipliers must be determined in the classical limit.
+For this aim a quasi anti-commutation-relation approximation is proposed.
+Only if a certain relation between an $SO(2N \!\!+\!\!
+1)$ parameter $z$ and the $N$ is satisfied, unknown parameters $k$ and $l$ in the Lagrange multipliers can be determined withuout any inconcistency.
+0.1cm